claudiogiu/AutoML-TPOT-Pipeline/README.md

 ## Introduction

 This repository is designed for implementing an AutoML pipeline via TPOT.
-The pipeline is evolved and trained on a dataset sourced from the research conducted by KOKLU M., SARIGIL S., and OZBEK O. (2021) in their paper *The use of machine learning methods in classification of pumpkin seeds (Cucurbita pepo L.)* (Genetic Resources and Crop Evolution, 68(7), 2713-2726, DOI: [10.1007/s10722-021-01226-0](https://doi.org/10.1007/s10722-021-01226-0)).
+The pipeline is trained on a dataset sourced from the research conducted by KOKLU M., SARIGIL S., and OZBEK O. (2021) in their paper *The use of machine learning methods in classification of pumpkin seeds (Cucurbita pepo L.)* (Genetic Resources and Crop Evolution, 68(7), 2713-2726, DOI: [10.1007/s10722-021-01226-0](https://doi.org/10.1007/s10722-021-01226-0)).

-The dataset used for evolution and training is publicly available at [this link](https://www.muratkoklu.com/datasets/).
+The dataset used for training is publicly available at [this link](https://www.muratkoklu.com/datasets/).

 TPOT adopts evolutionary algorithms to automate the search and optimization of machine learning pipelines.
 Through a genetic programming approach, it iteratively evaluates, selects, and refines combinations of estimators and feature transformation steps to maximize predictive performance on a given task.